Close sheet

 Requirements: Each image must differ from the opener in at least two dimensions (subject, scale, composition) while sharing all system-level rules (color, light, lens, texture).

 Halfway through the lookbook, introduce a controlled variation that refreshes attention without breaking the system.
-This might be a scale change (the first macro after a sequence of environmental shots), an emotional shift (quiet contemplation after energy), or a compositional break (a centered subject after a series of off-center placements).
+The nature of the shift must emerge from the subject itself — ask what the subject looks like when seen from an angle nobody expects, through a lens nobody would choose first, in a context that reframes its identity.
+This might be an emotional shift (quiet contemplation after energy), a medium shift (a rendering, a diagram, a cross-section — but only if the subject's construction warrants one), or a compositional break (a centered subject after a series of off-center placements).
 The shift must feel intentional — the system bending, not breaking.

 The Closing Image

 The final image is the lookbook's resolution.
 It should be as strong as the opener but emotionally distinct — if the opener was an invitation, the closer is a conclusion.
+The subject returns to its fullest context, but the viewer now sees it differently because they have spent nineteen images learning its language.
 The viewer should feel that the sequence has completed an arc: they have entered a world, explored it, and now they leave it changed.

 Requirements: Return to the scale and compositional confidence of the opener.
 The full system visible in a single frame.
 The image must work as a standalone — if someone saw only this image, they would understand the lookbook's visual identity.